 It’s been a few years since I’ve written, I’m not sure if you noticed.
-I guess the last time we officially corresponded I had some less than nice things to say about you.
+I guess the last time we officially corresponded.
+I had some less than nice things to say about you.
 I’m sorry about that, I hope you understand.
 I mean, let’s be honest, I’m sure you’ve heard worse.

-Our relationship has been complicated to say the very least.
-There have been many moments over the past decade or so when I viewed my world through a very small window veiled in a curtain of emotion – the emotion I felt you were responsible for.
-So far as I could tell, you and you alone were the link between a life that made sense and a life that seemed… crooked; only now am I beginning to understand you weren’t actually responsible for my dissonance.
+Our relationship has been complicated, to say the very least.
+There have been many moments over the past decade or so when I viewed my world through a very small window veiled in a curtain of emotion; the emotion I felt you were responsible for.
+So, far as I could tell, you and you alone were the link between a life that made sense and a life that seemed… crooked.
+Only now am I beginning to understand you weren’t actually responsible for my dissonance.

 I needed you to force me to feel these awful emotions.
 I needed you to help me acknowledge the magnitude of my losses.
 This was all necessary in learning to live with the reality of my mother’s death, to make sense of something that seemed so unfair, and to eventually find some sort of meaning in all of it.
-I still need you because this process of accepting, making sense, and making meaning…it never ends.
+I still need you because this process of accepting, making sense, and making meaning never ends.

 You help me to continue my bond with my mother.
-You point out reminders of her, and now even the sad ones make me smile.
+You point out reminders of her and, now, even the sad ones make me smile.
 You push me to grow stronger and to continue to evolve my worldview in a way that accommodates both the reality of her death and the possibility of having a relationship with someone who is no longer here on earth.

 To support Children’s Grief Awareness Day along with What’s Your Grief and countless other grief support organizations across the country, here’s what you can do:

-- Write a letter to grief: Not only is this a way to support Children’s Grief Awareness Day, but it is a healing and therapeutic activity to try on your own or with a child.
-We are compiling letters and we will share them on November 19th, so if you’re willing to share please send your letter to email@example.com.
+- Write a Letter to Grief: Not only is this a way to support Children’s Grief Awareness Day, but it is a healing and therapeutic activity to try on your own or with a child.
+We are compiling letters and we will share them on November 19th.
+So, if you’re willing to share, please send your letter to email@example.com.
 These letters can say anything and they can be by anyone, but they have to be about grief and its impact on a child or children.

-- Share blue photos: Share your blue photos with us and we will re-share.
-Some people wear blue and share a photo of this, but we encourage you to use blue or interpret blue any way you like.
+- Share Blue Photos: Share your blue photos with us and we will reshare!
+Some people wear blue and share a photo of this, but we encourage you to use blue or interpret blue anyway you like.
 Share them with us on Facebook, Instagram, or Twitter by tagging us @whatsyourgrief or using the hashtag #blueforyou.

-- Check out the official Children’s Grief Awareness Day website for additional ways to participate.
+- Check out the official Children’s Grief Awareness Day website for additional ways to participate!

-Subscribe to What’s Your Grief to receive posts to your inbox
+Subscribe to What’s Your Grief to receive posts to your inbox.